ViolinRobot/drone_world_JISt/README.md

 # drone_world_JISt
-# The initial project.
-Edit away!
+# The second installation of the project.